-The Departments of Business and Accountancy at LaGrange College are committed to academic excellence through degree programs designed to prepare students for a wide variety of careers in business.
+The Business and Accountancy programs at LaGrange College are committed to academic excellence through degree programs designed to prepare students for a wide variety of careers in business.
 The liberal arts education that students receive at LaGrange College provides the foundation for critical thinking, communication, and leadership skills needed for a successful professional career.
-The departments seek to enhance the College's liberal arts curriculum by offering coursework and internship opportunities that give students a fundamental understanding of business and provide them with the knowledge and skills needed for effective decision-making in a dynamic, global, and technologically-oriented environment.
+The faculty of the programs seek to enhance the College's liberal arts curriculum by offering coursework and internship opportunities that give students a fundamental understanding of business and provide them with the knowledge and skills needed for effective decision-making in a dynamic, global, and technologically-oriented environment.

+- We are dedicated to the development of our students' abilities to think critically and creatively and to the enhancement of their communication skills - We seek to integrate and extend liberal arts-based values through discussion, discovery, and reflection based on contemporary business content. - We seek to provide a safe, caring, and ethical place for all our students to grow and mature.

+LEARNING OUTCOMES

-MISSION STATEMENT ☐ We are dedicated to the development of our students' abilities to think critically and creatively and to the enhancement of their communication skills. ☐ We seek to integrate and extend liberal arts-based values through discussion, discovery, and reflection based on contemporary business content. \Box We seek to provide a safe, caring, and ethical place for all our students to grow and mature.
-LEARNING OUTCOMES OF OUR PROGRAMS Upon completion of a degree from the Departments of Business and Accountancy, a student should be able to: ☐ demonstrate general knowledge and comprehension of business concepts and the ability to integrate this knowledge. □ synthesize and make connections among different ideas, as well as demonstrate the ability to think creatively and critically, and to formulate logical arguments. □ show an intrinsic desire to learn and a curiosity about the world and about business by actively participating in class, group work, and individual research. ☐ formulate and defend ethical judgments and develop an understanding of individual moral responsibility, particularly in a group or corporate setting. □ communicate in a professional manner, both orally and in writing, using technology appropriately. \Box work in teams and demonstrate an understanding of interpersonal relations, and the leadership and followership processes. □ accept and embrace risk and uncertainty in the business environment.
-Programs The following programs are available: ☐ Bachelor of Science (B.S.) in Accountancy
+Upon completion of a degree from the Business and Accountancy programs, a student should be able to:

+- demonstrate general knowledge and comprehension of business concepts and the ability to integrate this knowledge; - synthesize and make connections among different ideas, as well as demonstrate the ability to think creatively and critically, and to formulate logical arguments; - show an intrinsic desire to learn and a curiosity about the world and about business by actively participating in class, group work, and individual research; - formulate and defend ethical judgments and develop an understanding of individual moral responsibility, particularly in a group or corporate setting; - communicate in a professional manner, both orally and in writing, using technology appropriately; - work in teams and demonstrate an understanding of interpersonal relations, and the leadership and followership processes; - accept and embrace risk and uncertainty in the business environment.